Protecting commercially confidential information (CCI) and personal information in Australian Public Assessment Reports (AusPARs)

 Information on what is commercially confidential information (CCI) and our approach to the release of CCI to the public is available at TGA Approach to disclosure of commercial in confidence information (CCI).

-For the purposes of AusPARs, the TGA has adopted the European Medicines Agency (EMA) approach which broadly defines the following two categories of information considered CCI:
+For the purposes of AusPARs, the TGA has adopted the European Medicines Agency (EMA) - external site approach which broadly defines the following two categories of information considered CCI:

 - confidential intellectual property, ‘know-how’ and trade secrets (for example formulas, programs, process or information contained or embodied in a product, unpublished aspects of trademarks, patents and similar)